 The film starts with Ruth (Molly Windsor), an eighteen-year-old girl being dropped off at the caravan park by taxi one night, suitcase in hand.
 She’s come from Derby to spend the winter season working with her boyfriend Tom (Joseph Quinn), doing general maintenance and repairs.
 This is Tom’s third winter, but it’s the first time Ruth’s parents have let her join him.

 Make Up is laden with atmosphere.
-The claustrophobic setting, the rows of identical white, sterile caravans on the hillside like tombs in a graveyard, engulfed in wintery misty darkness lend a peculiar and effective atmosphere.
+The setting is claustrophobic setting; rows of identical white, sterile caravans on the hillside like tombs in a graveyard engulfed in wintery misty darkness lend a peculiar and effective atmosphere.
 There’s an ever-present soundtrack of desolate wind and strange creaks and bangs in the caravans.
-And this moody backdrop contrasts well with the drab, day-to-day realities – doing the laundry, cheap pasta for dinner each night – that it creates an odd and effective tone.
+And this moody backdrop contrasts well with the drab, day-to-day realities, doing the laundry, the same cheap pasta for dinner each night – it creates an odd and effective tone.

 The cinematography takes full advantage of the setting.
 An early view of a caravan in darkness illuminated by a misty sodium streetlight halo is held in shot so it almost becomes a Polaroid still, distant but beguiling.
 At other times, the camera lingers on drab grey long grasses, swaying wild in the wind.
 It’s an impressive production, particularly as the budget was only £500,000.